Tricking the Shapeshifter

 - There was also a story where the shapeshifter turned into a fish (swimming in a river) as part of a chain of transformations to show the normal hero his power.
 The shapeshifter says he'll change from the fish into a mountain, but the hero says he'd be more impressed if the shapeshifter could change into a drop of water.
 He does, and washes away with the river.

-- Wiley and the Hairy Man has the titular Wiley do this to the shapeshifting Hairy Man as one of the three tricks he has to pull.
+- Wiley and the Hairy Man has Wiley do this to the shapeshifting Hairy Man as one of the three tricks he has to pull.

 - In Fantagiro the heroine tricks the Black Witch into transforming into a crystal - which she shatters.

-- "The Fisherman and the Djinni" from The Thousand-and-one Nights (better known as Arabian Nights): The fisherman feigns skepticism to trick the djinni into returning to its bottle, which he promptly stoppers.
+- "The Fisherman and the Djinni" from One Thousand and One Nights (better known as Arabian Nights): The fisherman feigns skepticism to trick the djinni into returning to its bottle, which he promptly stoppers.
 Possibly the Ur-example of this trope.

 - Referred to (and subverted) in Starik Hottabytch (Old Man Hottabytch) by Lazar Lagin.
 A Jackass Genie almost falls for the trick, but at the last moment remembers that "a thousand one hundred and forty-two years ago a fisherman fooled me in just the same manner.".